 Improve your skills, learn about new developments in the profession, and get the latest on MLA services and activities with MLA publications.
-Join MLA to receive the MLA News and JMLA and for member discounts on all publications.
+Join MLA to receive the member version of MLAConnect on the web and a weekly MLAConnect email roundup, plus support the open-access JMLA and access member discounts on all publications.

-The Journal of the Medical Library Association (JMLA) is MLA’s peer-reviewed scholarly journal, publishing research relevant to health information professionals.
-See the current issue or find out how to publish in or review for the JMLA.
+The Journal of the Medical Library Association (JMLA) is MLA’s open access peer-reviewed scholarly journal, publishing research relevant to health information professionals.
+Find out how to publish in or review for the JMLA.

-MLAConnect is MLA’s online publication, featuring the latest resources, professional advice, and association news.
+MLAConnect is MLA’s online publication, featuring the latest resources, professional advice, plus association and member news.
 View past articles or learn how to submit an article.
 Selected content from MLAConnect is also sent to members via electronic newsletter weekly.

 MLA books cover topics important to medical librarians.
 Learn more about our books or how to submit a proposal.
 Purchase MLA books through our copublishers, ALA Neal-Schuman and Rowman & Littlefield Publishing Group.